pascalranoroarijaona/wellbeing-framework/README.md

 4.  **Africa (Teraco/Local Providers):** Anchoring equatorial biodiversity. *Future node architecture includes subterranean data centers where server thermal exhaust is redirected to heat surface-level vertical farms and regenerate local soil biomes.*

 ### **Cryptographic Provenance**
 Biological data states are cryptographically signed.
 The daily Stock-to-Flow state of the biosphere is hashed via SHA-256 and anchored to decentralized networks (via Nostr relays and OpenTimestamps).
-This creates an immutable, verifiable ledger of planetary health that no single sovereign actor can alter to artificially inflate their National Wellbeing Accounts.
+This creates an immutable, verifiable ledger of planetary health that no single sovereign actor can alter to inflate their National Wellbeing Accounts artificially.

 ---